Bi-Coloured-Python-Rock-Snake/creature/README.md

 This package allows you to mix sync and async code by means of using [greenlet](https://github.com/python-greenlet/greenlet).

-Its practical uses are [this](https://github.com/Bi-Coloured-Python-Rock-Snake/pgbackend) async django backend and the async support in sqlalchemy.
+The uses of this are this async [django backend](https://github. com/Bi-Coloured-Python-Rock-Snake/pgbackend) and the async support in sqlalchemy.
 The latter uses its own code however, which this library was based upon.